TiagoAdriaNunes/imdb_top_5000/README.md

 ## Features

 - **Interactive Shiny App**: Visualize and interact with the movie data.
-- **Data Filtering**: Pre-import filtering of data to ensure quality and relevance.
+- **Data Filtering**: Pre-import filtering of data to ensure better memory handling.
 - **Detailed Analysis**: Various analyses including genre distribution, ratings, and more.

 ## Installation